jshube2/Code-Samples/README.md

 # Embedded-C-And-ASM-Code
-A collection of MIPS Assembly and Embedded C code created for the HCS12 Microcontroller Platform
+Embedded C code created for the HCS12 Microcontroller Platform to operate a white noise generating device